 Establishing market size can be tricky depending on the nature of your SaaS product, as a potential customer base could be global and essentially target “everyone.”
 The more granular you can get with your ideal audience demographics, the easier it will be to make this calculation.

-What’s a good market penetration rate?
+What’s a good market penetration rate for a tech business?

-Market penetration defined as an activity
+Market penetration definition 2 - an activity

-Market penetration defined as an activity (see the Ansoff Matrix below) is the process of going to market with a product in an existing market in which current or similar products already live, and taking market share from the other competing companies.
-This is also known as market penetration strategy.
+Market penetration defined as an activity (see the Ansoff Matrix below) is the process of going to market with a product in an existing market in which current or similar products already live and taking market share from the other competing companies.
+This is also known as a market penetration strategy.

 The Ansoff Matrix